 Provision Purpose Timescale for Utilisation Uncertainties, Assumptions and Potential Reimbursement Carbon Reduction Commitment To provide for purchase of allowances arising from in year production of carbon emissions.
-To be utilised in 2019/2020.
-Provision is based on relevant utility readings for 2018/2019, some of which have been estimated.
-Contaminated Land To provide for the costs in relation to a possession order and also the clearance of waste and remediation of the site.
-Utilised in 2018/2019.
-This provision has now been unwound as the site has now been fully cleared.
-Total cost for clearance of the site was £1.076m, funded by capital receipts.
+Fully utilised in 2019/2020.
+Provision was based on relevant utility readings for 2018/2019, some of which were estimated.
+The remaining balance has been unwound.
 Insurance To provide for known insurance liabilities, including sums relating to the Municipal Mutual Insurance Scheme of Arrangement originally established in 1994 under section 425 of the Companies Act 1985 (now section 899 of the Companies Act 2006).
-To be utilised from 2019/2020 on settlement of claims.
+To be utilised from 2020/2021 on settlement of claims.
 The amount and timing of settlement of insurance claims are inherently uncertain.
 It has been assumed that the timing and value of the settlement of future claims will be similar to known claims history.
-There is not expected to be any significant reimbursement by the Authority's insurers, if any.
+As all known claims fall below the Authority's excess level(s) there is not expected to be any significant reimbursement by the Authority's insurers.
 In November 2012 the Directors and Board of Municipal Mutual Insurance agreed to the irrevocable triggering of the Scheme of Arrangement in order to avoid insolvent liquidation.
 As a result, the Authority has included £0.011m in the Insurance Provision, set at 25% of total outstanding claims.
 In addition, £0.038m has been included in respect of MMI claims for the former Gwent County Council.